inhumantsar/terraform-aws-github-runner/docs/test-lambda-local.md

 # Lambda - Test locally

-This README provide guidance for testing the lambda locally / and or in AWS.
+This README provides guidance for testing the lambda locally / and or in AWS.
 This guide assumes you are familiar with AWS, lambda and Node.
-If not mention explicit comments provided should be executed from the root of the lambda package.
+If not mentioned explicitly, comments provided should be executed from the root of the lambda package.

 ## Testing in AWS